-Report from Orexo AB’s annual general meeting, 15 April 2015
+Report from Orexo AB’s Annual General Meeting, 15 April 2016

 Election of the board of directors and auditor

-The annual general meeting in Orexo AB (publ) on 15 April 2015 resolved, in accordance with the nomination committee's proposal, that the number of board members shall be six with no deputy board members.
-Raymond Hill, Staffan Lindstrand, Martin Nicklasson, Kristina Schauman and Michael Shalmi was re-elected as ordinary board members.
-David Colpman was elected as a new board member.
+The annual general meeting in Orexo AB (publ) on 15 April 2016 resolved, in accordance with the nomination committee's proposal, that the number of board members shall be seven with no deputy board members.
+Raymond Hill, Staffan Lindstrand, Martin Nicklasson, Kristina Schauman, Michael Shalmi and David Colpman were re-elected as ordinary board members.
+Kirsten Detrick was elected as a new board member.
 Martin Nicklasson was re-elected as chairman of the board.
-PricewaterhouseCoopers AB was re-elected as auditor.
+Ernst & Young Aktiebolag was elected as auditor.

 Fees to the board of directors and the auditor